-(in thousands) Jur June 30,
+(in thousands) June 30,

-2010 2009
+2011 2010

-Dividends \$ 332 \$ 329
+Dividends \$ 5 04 \$ 332

 Income taxes 1,445

-Advertising 2,200 1,951
+Advertising 1,8 73 2,200

-Warranty 980 850
+Warranty 9 70 980

-Other 2,002 1,965
+Other 1,8 57 2,002

-Total \$ 6,959 \$ 5,095
+Total \$ 5,2 04 \$ 6,959

-6. BORROWINGS AND CREDIT ARRANGEMENTS
+6. CREDIT ARRANGEMENTS

-The Company maintains a credit agreement which provides short-term working capital financing up to \$15.0 million with interest of LIBOR plus 1% including \$10.0 million of letters of credit availability.
-No amounts were outstanding at June 30, 2010 under the working capital facility.
+The Company maintains a credit agreement which provides short-term working capital financing up to \$15.0 million with interest of LIBOR plus 1% including \$5.0 million of letters of credit availability.
+No amounts were outstanding at June 30, 2011 and 2010 under the working capital facility.
 The credit agreement contains financial covenants.
 The primary covenant is an interest coverage ratio of 3.0 to 1.0.
 The ratio is computed as net (loss) income plus interest expense and stock-based compensation expense less dividends divided by interest expense.
 In addition, the Company must maintain working capital of \$60 million.
-At June 30, 2010, the Company was in compliance with all of the financial covenants contained in the credit agreement.
-The Company is contingently liable to insurance carriers under its comprehensive general, product, and vehicle liability policies, as well as some workers' compensation, and has provided letters of credit in the amount of \$2.6 million.
+At June 30, 2011, the Company was in compliance with all of the covenants contained in the credit agreement.
+The Company is contingently liable to insurance carriers under its comprehensive general, product, and vehicle liability policies, as well as some workers' compensation, and has provided letters of credit in the amount of \$3.0 million at June 30, 2011.

-An officer of the Company is a director at a bank where the Company maintains an unsecured \$5.0 million line of credit, cumulative letter of credit facilities and where its routine daily banking transactions are processed.
+An officer of the Company is a director at a bank where the Company maintains an additional unsecured \$5.0 million line of credit at prime minus 1%, but not less than 2.5% and where its routine daily banking transactions are processed.
+No amount was outstanding on the line of credit at June 30, 2011 and 2010.
 In addition, the Rabbi Trust assets (Note 9) are administered by this bank's trust department.
-The Company is contingently liable to insurance carriers under its comprehensive general, product, and vehicle liability policies, as well as some workers' compensation, and has provided letters of credit in the amount of \$0.7 million.
 The Company receives no special services or pricing on the services performed by the bank due to the directorship of this officer.
-No amount was outstanding on the line of credit at prime minus 1.0% at June 30, 2010.